linode/apl-core/docs/development.md

 ├── chart                       # Helm chart for installing Otomi ├── charts                      # All other Helm charts that comprise Otomi ├── docs                        # Documentation
-├── helmfile.d/helmfile-*.yaml  # Helmfile files ordered by name and executed accordigly by otomi apply command ├── helmfile.d/snippets         # Reusable code snippets ├── helmfile.tpl                # Additional Helmfiles that do not have corresponding chartare not executed on otomi apply command
+├── helmfile.d/helmfile-*.yaml  # Helmfile specs ordered by name and executed accordingly by otomi commands ├── helmfile.d/snippets         # Reusable code snippets ├── helmfile.tpl                # Additional Helmfiles that do not have corresponding chartare not executed on otomi apply command
 ├── k8s                         # Kubernetes manifests that before any other chart